 ComScore

-10 Signs You Have a Toxic Mother-in-Law, According to a Therapist (And How to Deal)
+10 Signs You Have a Toxic Mother-in-Law, According to a Therapist (& How to Deal)

-toxic mother in law monster in law jane fonda
+toxic mother in law photo of a mother in law and daughter arguing

 Look, it’s a cliché (and popular movie plotline) for a reason: Conflict with the mother-in-law is most definitely a thing.
 But how do you know when a rude comment over Sunday night dinner is just your MIL having a bad day or something more problematic?
 We picked the brain of clinical psychologist and author Dr. Bethany Cook for how to identify a toxic mother-in-law and then handle the issue in a healthy and constructive way.